C2DH/ranketwo-submissions/lessons/drafts/wikipedia.md

 ## Assignment 3 - Writing on Wikipedia: Structure and Historical Narrative

 Wikipedia articles include historical narratives about the past.
 In other words, Wikipedia articles tell a story about the past.
 The stories are the result of collaborative writing between Wikipedia users and each article has a different structure, e.g., (chapters, sections, infoboxes, hyperlinks), includes different visual and audio elements, (e.g., graphs, videos, images, sounds), and bibliographical references.
-Once you have a better understanding of how Wikipedia works and its main policies and guidelines for the production of knowledge, let’s look at the historical narratives of some Wikipedia articles.
-First, read the following Wikipedia articles, which represent two different historical topics, the [Vietnam War](https://en.wikipedia.org/wiki/Vietnam_War) and the [September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks).
-While you read them, pay attention to the following elements:
+As you have a better understanding of how Wikipedia works and its main policies and guidelines for the production of historical knowledge, let’s look at the historical narrative of a Wikipedia article.
+First, read the [September 11 attacks](https://en.wikipedia.org/wiki/September_11_attacks), and, while you read it, please pay attention to the following elements:

-- how historical narratives of Wikipedia articles are structured and the way they differ from traditional historical narratives.
+- how the historical narrative of the Wikipedia article is structured and how it differs from traditional historical narratives.

-- the visual and audio materials that are part of the articles’ narrative.
+- the visual and audio materials that are part of the article's narrative.

 - the bibliography that the editors have used, the hyperlinks, and the references to other historical events.

 Then, think critically and try to answer the following questions:

-- How have Wikipedia users organized the historical narratives of the Wikipedia pages?
+- How have Wikipedia users organized the historical narrative of the Wikipedia article?
-- What kind of visual and audio materials (e.g., graphs, videos, images, sounds, etc.) do Wikipedia pages include?
-How do they affect the historical narrative they present?
+- What kind of visual and audio materials (e.g., graphs, videos, images, sounds, etc.) does the Wikipedia article include?
+How do those materials affect the historical narrative of the article?
-- Do you detect differences and similarities in the way the two events are narrated?
-- How do hyperlinks work in the two case studies and how do they affect the way a potential user reads and understands a historical narrative?
+- How do hyperlinks work and how do they affect the way a potential user reads and understands the article?
-- How would you characterize the types of works that Wikipedia users cite in the two case studies?
-Do they use academic works, journalistic, or any other type?
+- How would you characterize the types of works that Wikipedia users cite in the article?
+Do they use academic works, journalistic, or any other types?
 Are the cited works available online?
 - Do you detect any similarities or differences with the way traditional historians organize their historical narratives in academic books or articles?